AesterFF/Eva-Continued/src/README.md

     WindowsDefenderApplicationGuard.wim
 	```

- - Once you are done, copy & paste everything in ``C:\EVA-main\src\XXXX\EXPLORE MOUNT DIRECTORY`` (where XXXX is the windows version you are building) to ``%temp%\NLTmpMnt01``.
+ - Once you are done, copy & paste everything in ``C:\EVA-main\src\1803\EXPLORE MOUNT DIRECTORY`` (where 1803 is the windows version you are building) to ``%temp%\NLTmpMnt01``.
 You should get no errors if you correctly took ownership of the folders listed previously.

  - Go to the Updates tab & uninstall the Internet Explorer update.
 NTLite may become unresponsive for a few seconds, be patient.